Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs: Markovian Ski-Rental, Fluid Relaxation, and Our Algorithm

 Our main result for $\alg$ is as follows.
 Let $c_{\max} = \max_{i \in \set{S}} c_i$ be the maximum instantaneous cost.
-Recall that the transition probability from every state to the empty state is non-zero, i.e., for some $\theta > 0$, $\sum_{k \in \child(i)} P(i,k) \leq 1 - \theta$ for any state $i$.
-The algorithm $\alg$ enjoys a $\tilde{O}(\sqrt{N})$ regret bound when the system size is $N$, implying that it is asymptotically optimal. \begin{theorem} $\alg$ is asymptotically optimal.
-In particular, for any system size $N \geq 1$, the regret is $\reg(N, \alg) \leq c_{\max} U\Big(L, \theta, \ln(N)\Big)\sqrt{N}$ where $U\Big(L, \theta, \ln(N)\Big) = 1610\theta^{-2}L^{1.5}\ln^2(55NL).$ \end{theorem} In addition to establishing asymptotic optimality of $\alg$, the regret bound in Theorem~\ref{thm:pafou} shows two more appealing properties of $\alg$.
-First, the regret bound is \emph{independent} of the size of the state space $|\set{S}|$.
+Recall that the transition probability from every state to the empty state is non-zero, i.e., for some $\theta > 0$, $\sum_{k \in \child(i)} P(i,k) \leq 1 - \theta$ for any state $i\in\set{S}$.
+The algorithm $\alg$ enjoys a $\tilde{O}(\sqrt{N})$ suboptimality gap when the system size is $N$. \begin{theorem} For any system size $N$, the suboptimality gap of $\alg$ is at most $U\Big( \theta, \ln(NL)\Big)\sqrt{N}$, where $U\Big(\theta, \ln(NL)\Big) = 1930c_{\max}\theta^{-3.5}\ln^2(73NL).$ \end{theorem} Theorem~\ref{thm:pafou} shows two appealing properties of $\alg$.
+First, it is asymptotically optimal when the system is overloaded as it enjoys vanishing suboptimality gap.
+Second, its suboptimality gap is \emph{independent} of the size of the state space $|\set{S}|$.
 This is favorable in practice where the state of a job can incorporate contextual information; see e.g. \cite{haimovich2021popularity} and \eqref{eq:features} in our numerical section.
-Second, the bound is non-asymptotic and meaningful for a finite $N$.
-For example, focusing on the joint dependence on $L$ and $N$, the regret bound in Theorem~\ref{thm:pafou} is $\tilde{O}(L^{1.5}\sqrt{N}).$ As a result, the bound gives a non-trivial upper bound for the regret when $N \gtrapprox \tilde{O}(L^3).$ \begin{remark} With small modification to our analysis in Section~\ref{sec:analysis}, we show in Appendix~\ref{app:res-improved} an alternative regret bound $\reg(N, \alg) \leq O(\theta^{-3.5}\ln^2(NL)\sqrt{N}),$ which only logarithmically depends on the maximum level $L$.
-Therefore, as long as each job has a minimum probability to abandon the system, $\alg$ is efficient even if a job can stay in the system for very long periods. \end{remark}
+The logarithmic dependence of the tree depth $L$ arises from our analysis technique (e.g., our tail bound in Lemma~\ref{lem:tail-bound}) rather than reflecting a fundamental limitation.
+In fact, the same trick as in Remark~\ref{remark:general-momdel} can remove this dependence by restricting the tree length $L$ to be approximately $-\ln(N)/\ln(1-\theta)$.
+To solve the value function, $\alg$ requires knowledge of the transition kernel.
+In practice, this kernel is unknown; what is available is a dataset of the holding-cost trajectories and the state evolution of historical jobs.
+To address this challenge, our numerical section follows a model-free reinforcement learning approach (Section~\ref{sec:prac-imp}) to directly estimate the value function based on historical data, without estimating the actual transition kernel.
+Our theoretical results can be expanded with a robustness guarantee of $\alg$ when it is run with inaccurate value functions.
+In particular, if the algorithm has access to estimated indices $\{\ind_{\esti}(i)\}_{i \in \set{S}}$ that satisfy $\max_{i \in \set{S}} |\ind_{\alg}(i) - \ind_{\esti}(i)| \leq \varepsilon$ for some error $\varepsilon$, it enjoys a suboptimality gap that is at most $(4\varepsilon/\theta)N + U(\theta,\ln(NL))\sqrt{N}$ (see Appendix~\ref{app:robustalg}). $\alg$ is thus robust to estimation error in the indices in the sense that its performance only degrades linearly with the error. \begin{remark} As discussed above, the theoretical guarantees of our algorithm degrade linearly with the error in value function estimation (Appendix~\ref{app:robustalg}).
+In practice this error is tied to how fine-grain the state space is (e.g., how much information the platform captures about a content piece's evolution) and the number of samples available to estimate the value function.
+Our error bound thus provides guidance for practitioners to navigate the tradeoffs between model complexity, sample complexity, and the algorithmic efficiency. \end{remark}